Pool fencing, pool registration and pool safety

 Barriers & fencing

 There are strict rules for fencing and other approved child-resistant barriers to be installed around swimming pools and spa pools, and penalties apply.
-Check the specific requirements for your pool.
+Click for details.

-We've developed a Swimming Pool Inspection Program in accordance with the Swimming Pools Act 1992, which aims to increase the level of swimming pool barrier compliance and community awareness.
+We've developed a Swimming Pool Inspection Program in accordance with the Swimming Pools Act 1992, which aims to increase the level of swimming pool barrier compliance.

 If you're the owner of premises with a swimming pool or spa, you must register the pool or spa on the NSW Swimming Pool Register.
-Find out how to register and do a pool safety self-assessment.
+Find out how to register and self-assess.

 Swimming pool safety

 An average of 10 children under five drown each year in backyard swimming pools across Australia.
-Learn about the latest safety practices to prevent drowning and serious injury in your pool.
+See the latest safety practices to prevent drowning and pool injuries.

 Sale & tenancy agreements